dmbarbour/glas/docs/GlasApps.md

 ## Foreign Function Interface (FFI)

 The only FFI of any relevance for system integration is calling functions on a ".so" or ".dll" using the C ABI.
 C doesn't have any native support for transactions, but we can freely buffer a sequence of C calls to run between transactions.
 To ensure sequencing, I propose to stream commands and queries to FFI threads.
-These FFI threads may run in separate OS processes to control risk.
-To mitigate latency, a simple environment can pipeline outputs from one C call as inputs to the next without intervention.
+To mitigate risk, FFI threads may run in separate OS processes.
+To mitigate latency, a simple environment enables users to pipeline outputs from one C call as input to another.

 A viable API:

+        struct buffer { atomic_int refct; size_t size; uint8_t* data; }

+        TypeHint:
+            p   - pointer (void*)
+            y,Y - int8, uint8
+            s,S - int16, uint16
+            w,W - int32, uint32
+            q,Q - int64, uint64
+            i,I - int, unsigned int
+              Z - size_t
+            f   - float
+            d   - double

 * `sys.ffi.*`
   * `new(Hint) : FFI` - Return a runtime-scoped reference to a new FFI thread.
-Hint guides integration, such as creating or attaching to a process, or which node in a distributed runtime.
-The FFI thread will start with with a fresh environment and must link definitions before calling them.
+Hint guides integration, such as creating or attaching to a process, or at which node in a distributed runtime.
+The FFI thread will start with with a fresh environment.
-  * `run(FFI, Cmd)` - Enqueue a command in the FFI thread.
-  * `eval(FFI, Qry, Var)` - Enqueue a query in the FFI thread.
-The future result is stored to Var.
-If that Var is already in use, it is implicitly dropped and replaced.
   * `fork(FFI) : FFI` - Clone the FFI thread.
-The clone gets copy of query results and the remote thread-local environment (stack and registers), and runs in a new thread.
-Buffers and heap are shared.
+The clone gets copy of query results and the remote thread-local environment (stacks and registers), and runs in a new thread.
+The heap is shared between forks.
   * `status(FFI) : FFIStatus` - recent status of FFI thread:
     * *uncommitted* - initial status for a 'new' or 'fork' FFI.
     * *busy* - ongoing activity in the background - setup, commands, or queries
     * *ready* - FFI thread is halted in a good state, can receive more requests.
     * *error:(text:Message, ...)* - FFI thread is halted in a bad state and cannot receive any more commands or queries.
 The error is a dict with at least a text message.
 The FFI cannot receive any more commands or queries.
-  * `var.*` - access the local store for query results.
-The Var may be any plain old data.
+  * `link.lib(FFI, SharedObject)` - SharedObject is runtime or adapter specific, but should indirectly translate to a ".dll" or ".so" file.
+When looking up a symbol, last linked is first searched.
+  * `link.c.hdr(FFI, APIName, Text)` - redirects `#include<APIName>` to Text in future 'c.src'.
+  * `link.c.src(FFI, Text)` - JIT-compile C source into memory and link (via Tiny C Compiler).
+  * `call(FFI, Symbol, TypeHint)` - call a previously linked symbol.
+Parameters and results are taken from the data stack.
+TypeHint for `int (*)(float, size_t, void*)` is `"fZp-i"`.
+In this case, pointer 'p' should be at the top of the data stack.
+Void type is elided, e.g. `void (*)()` is simply `"-"`.
+  * `mem.write(FFI, Binary)` - (`"p-"`) copy a runtime Binary into FFI thread memory, starting at a pointer provided on the data stack.
+A sample usage pattern: push length, call malloc, copy pointer, write.
+  * `mem.read(FFI, Var)` - (`"pZ-"`) given a pointer and size on the data stack, read FFI process memory into an immutable runtime Binary value.
+This binary is eventually returned through Var.
+  * `push(FFI, List of Data, TypeHint)` - adds primitive data to the stack.
+TypeHint should have form `"-fZp"`.
+In this example, pointer should be last item in list and is pushed last to top of data stack.
+The TypeHint influences data conversion, and may raise an error - blocking the transaction - for lossy integer conversions.
+See 'sys.ffi.ptr.\*' for pointers.
+  * `peek(FFI, Var, N)` - copy N items from top of stack into future Var.
+If N is 0, this reduces to a status check.
+Some caveats: a floating-point NaN or infinity will result in error queries, and FFI pointers are abstracted (see 'sys.ffi.ptr.\*').
+  * `copy(FFI, N)` - copy top N items on stack
+  * `drop(FFI, N)` - remove top N items from stack
+  * `xchg(FFI, Text)` - ad hoc stack manipulation, described visually.
+The Text `"abc-abcabc"` is equivalent to 'copy(3)'.
+In this example, 'c' is top of stack.
+Mechanically, we find '-', scan backwards popping values from stack into single-assignment temporary local variables 'a-z', then scan forwards from '-' to push variables back onto the stack.
+  * `stash(FFI, N)` - move top N items from data stack to top of auxilliary stack, called stash.
+Preserves order: top of stack becomes top of stash.
+  * `stash.pop(FFI, N)` - move top N items from top of auxilliary stack to top of data stack.
+  * `reg.store(FFI, Reg)` - pop data from stack into a local register of the FFI thread.
+Register names should be short strings.
+  * `reg.load(FFI, Reg)` - copy data from local register of FFI thread onto data stack.
+  * `var.*` - a future result for 'peek', 'mem.read', and other feedback from FFI thread.
+Vars must be dropped before reuse.
     * `read(FFI, Var) : Data` - Receive result from a prior query.
 Will diverge if not *ready*.
-    * `drop(FFI, Var)` - Remove current or pending result from FFI.
+    * `drop(FFI, Var)` - Remove result and enable reuse of Var.
-    * `list(FFI) : List of Var` - Browse your local environment.
+    * `list(FFI) : List of Var` - Browse local environment of query results.
-    * `status(FFI, Var) : VarStatus` - A status per variable:
+    * `status(FFI, Var) : VarStatus`
       * *undefined* - variable was dropped or never defined
-      * *uncommitted* - query will run between transactions
+      * *uncommitted* - commit transaction to send the query
       * *pending* - query enqueued, result in the future
-      * *ready* - data is ready, can read it immediately
+      * *ready* - data is ready, can read in current transaction
-      * *error:(text:Message, ...)* - query problem.
-Does not stop the FFI thread.
+      * *error:(text:Message, ...)* - problem that does not halt FFI thread.
-      * *canceled* - FFI thread halted before running query.
+      * *canceled* - FFI thread halted before query returned.
 See FFI status.
-  * `qry.*` - query the FFI environment.
-Queries are read-only, but there is some risk of breaking things when trying to read pointers beyond their length.
-    * `stack(N) : Qry` - read top N items from stack, or full stack if N is zero.
-    * `stack.at(N) : Qry` - read zero-indexed element from top of stack
-    * `reg(Reg) : Qry` - read a register by name
-  * `ptr.*` - When a pointer value is queried, the abstract, runtime-scoped Ptr type guards against accidents, such as sending a pointer to the wrong FFI process.
-    * `null() : Ptr` -  special case, can use NULL with any FFI thread.
+  * `ptr.*` - safety on a footgun; abstract Ptr is runtime scoped, explicitly cast, bound to a process
-    * `addr(FFI, Ptr) : Int` - address according to intptr_t.
-Asserts same FFI process.
+    * `addr(FFI, Ptr) : Int` - view pointer as integer (per intptr_t).
+Error if FFI thread does not belong to same OS process as Ptr.
-    * `cast(FFI, Int) : Ptr` - cast address to pointer.
-Unsafe, but clearly intentional.
+    * `cast(FFI, Int) : Ptr` - treat any integer as a pointer
-  * `cmd.*` - manipulate the FFI environment.
-A failed command will generally result in an 'error' state for the FFI thread.
-    * `link.*`- when looking for a symbol, linked last is searched first.
-      * `lib(SharedObject) : Cmd` - load a ".so" or ".dll" into environment (e.g. via dlopen).
-        * *SharedObject* - runtime specific; runtime can check config, translate to file path.
-      * `c.src(Text) : Cmd` - JIT compile a C source text that defines reusable utility functions.
-      * `c.hdr(Text, APIName) : Cmd` - TCC will redirect `#include <APIName>` to this text.
-    * `call(Symbol, TypeHint) : Cmd` - Call a previously loaded symbol using the data stack.
-      * *TypeHint* - initially, `"fip-i"`, a compact string like `"fip-i"`.
-Interpreted as `int (*)(float, int, void*)`, and taking the top of stack as the first argument.
-Assumes '`__cdecl`' as the default.
-This is extensible, e.g. we can support `stdcall:"fip-i"` if needed.
-    * `withc(Text, Cmd) : Cmd` - JIT the C source, run Cmd in scope scope of the C symbols, then free the memory.
-Users should be cautious regarding lifespan, e.g. for callbacks and threads.
-    * `ctrl.*` - simple control code.
-      * `dip(N, Cmd) : Cmd` - temporarily hide top N items from data stack while running Cmd.
-      * `seq(List of Cmd) : Cmd` - run commands in a sequence.
-No-op is expressed as empty seq.
-      * `cond(Cmd, Cmd) : Cmd` - if top item on data stack is non-zero, run lhs, otherwise rhs.
-      * `loop(Cmd) : Cmd` - repeat Cmd while top of stack is non-zero.
-Error if Cmd is not stack-balanced (no change in stack size)
-    * `data.*` -
-      * `copy(N) : Cmd` - copy top N items on data stack
-      * `drop(N) : Cmd` - drop top N items on data stack
-      * `move(Text) : Cmd` - ad hoc stack manipulations, e.g. `"abc-abcabc"` will copy three items, while `"xy-yx"` is a swap.
-Stores then loads temporary registers 'a' to 'z'.
-In this notation, 'a' is top of stack.
-      * `store(List of Reg) : Cmd` - move from stack to a named register.
-In this case 'register' is effectively a local variable (but I'm already using 'Var' for the runtime side).
-An FFI thread can use a few hundred if necessary.
-        * *Reg* - register names should be short texts.
-The runtime may translate them to indices within an array.
-      * `load(List of Reg) : Cmd` - copy items from registers to data stack.
-Error if undefined.
-      * `push(List of Data, TypeHint)` - add data to stack.
-Pushed in reverse order, such that top of stack is head of list.
-TypeHint is a simple text like `"ibfp"` for 'int, buffer, float, pointer' to guide interpretation.
-      * `bfr.*` - Memory allocated to receive or return binary data, managed by reference counting.
-Buffers are efficient for bulk data transfer, e.g. a matrix of floats should probably be communicated via buffer.
-        * *impl* - `struct buffer { atomic_int refct; void* data; size_t size; void* (*realloc)(void*, size_t); }`.
-        * *text* - to let a glas binary easily be read as a C string, overallocate and add a NULL byte.
-        * *call* - a buffer may be used as a pointer argument to 'call'.
-We decref *after* the call.
-        * `alloc() : Cmd` - (`i-b`) allocate a new buffer of given size.
-        * `realloc() : Cmd` - (`bi-b`) resize buffer.
-Be very careful in context of concurrent use.
-        * `acquire() : Cmd` - (`b-b`) If shared (refct above one), returns unshared copy of buffer.
-Otherwise, returns the original buffer.
-        * `len() : Cmd` - (`b-i`) obtain length from buffer.
-This is length of data, does not include extra NULL bytes.
-        * `ptr() : Cmd` - (`b-p`) obtain pointer from buffer.
-But it's usually wiser use the implicit cast to pointer, to ensure the buffer remains in scope.
-* *TypeHint* - A compact representation of types for efficient interaction with FFI.
-  * 'b' - buffer.
-Use for binaries, including texts.
-We'll implicitly cast a buffer to a pointer for a call, deferring decref until after the call returns.
-  * 'p' - pointer, i.e. `void*`.
-The runtime abstracts pointers to resist accidents such as sending the pointer to the wrong FFI process, or interpreting integers as pointers.
-OTOH, if you're transferring pointer values (other than NULL) through the runtime, you're probably doing FFI wrong.
-It's best if pointers stay within the FFI process.
-  * Integers - the API will use lower-case for signed types, upper-case for unsigned.
-The glas integer representation is variable width, but the runtime will assert data conversion is lossless when pushing integers.
-    * y,Y - int8, uint8
-    * s,S - int16, uint16
-    * w,W - int32, uint32
-    * q,Q - int64, uint64
-    * i,I - int, unsigned int
-    *   Z - size_t
-  * 'f' float, 'd' double.
-On the runtime side, we use exact rational numbers.
-Conversion to floating point is lossy.
-Conversion to rationals is exact except for not-a-number or infinities.
-Those cases result in a query error, including the original float as a binary.
-To avoid automatic conversions, users may instead encode floats into a buffer.
-  * Void type - implicit.
-A call to a function of type `void (*)(int, size_t)` would use TypeHint `"iZ-"`.
+    * `null() : Ptr` - pointer with 0 addr, accepted by any FFI

-For calls, we can use [libffi](https://en.wikipedia.org/wiki/Libffi).
-The TypeHint options are influenced by what libffi supports.
-For the C JIT, we can use the [Tiny C Compiler (TCC)](https://bellard.org/tcc/). *Note:* I'd use a [recent version](https://github.com/frida/tinycc/tree/main) that lets callbacks redirect `#include` and resolve missing symbols.
+This API is designed in context of [libffi](https://en.wikipedia.org/wiki/Libffi) and the [Tiny C Compiler (TCC)](https://bellard.org/tcc/).
+For the latter, a [recent version](https://github.com/frida/tinycc/tree/main) lets us redirect `#include` and resolve missing symbols via callbacks.

-*Aside:* We should probably redirect stdin, stdout, and stderr per FFI process.
-But I'm not sure what to do with them in general.
-Perhaps make them available via runtime reflection APIs.
-In the runtime's web interface, we can present an xterm.js per attached FFI process.
+*Aside:* It is unclear what should happen with the FFI process stdin, stdout, and stderr file streams.
+These can feasibly be redirected to the runtime and made available through reflection.
+Perhaps we can present an xterm.js per FFI process via `"/sys/ffi"`.

+## Filesystem, Network, Native GUI, Etc.

+These APIs are specialized wrappers for FFI.
+Instead of implementing them in the runtime, I will leave them to application or adapter.
+Where feasible, we should extend these APIs a little to be more friendly for pipelining, and perhaps to cover useful utility patterns such as full file reads or HTTP requests.

 ## Content-Addressed Storage and Glas Object (Low Priority!)